Methylcyclopentadienyl manganese tricarbonyl: Structure and synthesis

 MMT is manufactured by reduction of bis(methylcyclopentadienyl) manganese using triethylaluminium.
 The reduction is conducted under an atmosphere of carbon monoxide.
-The reaction is exothermic, and without proper cooling, can lead to catastrophic thermal runaway.

 MMT is a so-called half-sandwich complex, or more specifically a "piano-stool" complex (since the three CO ligands are like the legs of a stool).
 The manganese atom in MMT is coordinated with three carbonyl groups as well as to all five main carbon atoms of the methylcyclopentadienyl ring.
 These hydrophobic organic ligands make MMT highly lipophilic.

 A variety of related complexes are known, including ferrocene, which has also been used as an additive to gasoline.
 Many derivatives of MMT are known.

 Safety

-The human and environmental health impacts that may result from the use of MMT will be a function of exposure to either: (1) MMT in its original, unchanged, chemical form and/or (2) manganese combustion products emitted from vehicles operating on gasoline containing MMT as an octane improver.
+MMT can impact human and environmental through direct exposure to the compound or exposure to its combustion products.
+MMT itself photodegrades rapidly, and the Australian National Industrial Chemicals Notification and Assessment Scheme (NICNAS) concluded that there is "low occupational risk associated with MMT" both "for workers involved in formulating and distributing LRP or aftermarket fuel additives and those involved in automotive maintenance".
+Further, they also concluded that there is a "low risk" to the public from the use of MMT.
+Regulatory agencies, including NICNAS and Health Canada, have generally concluded that manganese-containing combustion products (manganese phosphate, manganese sulfate and manganese dioxide) from MMT are unlikely to generate significant health impacts.

+In 2013, ARCADIS Consulting prepared a report on MMT during the implementation of a European Fuel Quality Directive (2009/30/EC).
+The conclusions of a risk assessment are that "for MMT and its transformation products, when MMT is used as a fuel additive in petrol, no significant human health or environmental concerns related to exposure to either MMT or its transformation [combustion] products (manganese phosphate, manganese sulfate and manganese tetroxide [sic]) were identified at use at levels up to 18 mg Mn/L. Depending on the regional needs and the vehicle emission control technology available, an MMT treat rate in the range of 8.3 mg Mn/L to 18 mg Mn/L is scientifically justified and may deliver both environmental and economic benefits without significant adverse effects."